google/physical-web/documentation/android_client_walkthrough.md

 ![Figure 3](https://raw.githubusercontent.com/google/physical-web/master/documentation/images/android_walkthrough_3.png)

-To make a beacon configurable, press its button.
-It should beep.
+There are lots of different beacons that are being experimented with.
+Many are broadcast only.
+If you have one of beacons that Google has passed out, it has a button in the center face.
+To make it configurable, just press the button and you should hear a beep.
+If not, that usually means the battery is dead and you should replace it.
 If all goes well, the app will have found the configurable beacon and tell you so.
-Sometimes this can be a little slow (but any longer than 3 seconds or so, just press the back button and then re-tap the "Edit Urls" menu button).
+This can take up to 3 seconds or so.

 ![Figure 4](https://raw.githubusercontent.com/google/physical-web/master/documentation/images/android_walkthrough_4.png)